microsoft/vscode-docs/docs/languages/rust.md

 ### Cargo new

 A good way to create your first Rust program is to use Cargo to scaffold a new project by typing `cargo new`.
-This will create a simple Hello World program along with a default `Cargo.tml` dependency file.
+This will create a simple Hello World program along with a default `Cargo.toml` dependency file.
 You pass `cargo new` the folder where you'd like to create the project.

 Let's create Hello World.
 Navigate to a folder where you'd like to create your project and type: